 Communities increasingly consider using a cellular electric gate when converting their neighborhood into a gated community because modern access solutions can provide enhanced access control.
 Until recently, gated communities would have to rely on either expensive human security guards or highly insecure solutions, such as 4-digit pin pads or physical keys.
 Nowadays, you can control access to a gated community using your cell phone.
 You can grant and revoke access easily on an app and never worry about pin codes again.
 Cellular access provides a modern and easy method of gated community entry.
 Many new gated communities use these cellular entry systems in the USA.

 If you want to convert your neighborhood into a gated community, read on to learn the steps you will need to take to get a gate installed.

 Discuss Community Gating With Community Members

-If you want to succeed at getting a community gate approved in your neighborhood, you should start by getting buy-in from a few community members who can work with you to convince your entire community to agree to your plan.
-Instead of going straight to your homeowner’s association, you should start by discussing the possibility of installing a gate with a few respected community members who you already know.
+Suppose you want to succeed at getting a community gate approved in your neighborhood.
+In that case, you should start by speaking to those community members who can work with you to convince your entire community to agree to your plan.
+Instead of going straight to your homeowner’s association (HOA), you should start by discussing the possibility of installing a gate with a few respected community members who you already know.

-Interest in community gates is growing, so many of your neighbors and community leaders are likely to have similar ideas.
+Interest in community gates is growing, so many of your neighbors and community leaders will likely have similar ideas.
 Now, over nine million Americans live in a gated community.
 Once you’ve found a few supporters, you can form a team to research the benefits of installing a gate and select the right solutions that could be advantageous in your community.
-After you’ve come up with a strong plan, including benefits and drawbacks, you can approach community leaders and your homeowner’s association with good reasons for why a gate is needed.
+After you’ve come up with a strong plan, including benefits and drawbacks, you can approach the wider community.
+It’s essential to focus on why you think the community needs a smart gate.
 When your reasons are clear, you will have a better chance of convincing your entire community that it’s time to install a smart security gate in your gated community.